gooseberry/gooseberry.github.io/_pages/descent-2.md

 2. Move the installer to your *Linux files* folder
 3. Open the *Terminal* app
 4. `sudo apt-get install d2x-rebirth`
-5.
+5. Download the descent2 script from github

-After completing these steps, a Darkest Dungeon icon will appear in the app launcher.
+After completing these steps, a Descent 2 icon will appear in the app launcher.

 ## Known Issues

+### CD Music

+The GOG installer comes with CD music in a bin/cue format (DESCENT_ii.inst and DESCENT_ii.gog)  These need to be mounted for the application to recognize and play the CD tracks.
+A future version of the installer will place these files in the .d2x-rebirth directory and modify the descent.cfg file to play the music automatically.